 3. How could I raise the overall tension and unpredictability so the mid-points were a major surprise?

 I had a few surprises in the rough draft, but not nearly as many as I wanted.
-The spy/mystery element is a big part of this novel, and I really want readers to feel like they have to pay attention to every detail, because so many things are hidden in plain sight, and any of them could be the key to something they want to know more about.
+The spy/mystery element is a big part of this novel, and I really want readers to feel like they have to pay attention to every detail, because so many things are hidden in plain sight, and any of them could be the key to something readers would want to know more about.
 But writing all that in the first draft?
 No way was I going to get that right in one pass.
-To achieve the complexity I want, it’s going to take several passes.
+To achieve the desired complexity, it was going to take several passes.
 So I looked for:

 It might sound like all this requires a lot of rewriting, but it really doesn’t.
 My scenes are still unfolding the way I originally wrote, and it’s only taking small changes and nudges here and there to shift a motivation or a goal to improve the scene.
 Plus, I’m not trying to make it perfect since it’s still a first draft.
 All I’m trying to do it get the story and plot down so when I move to the second half, I don’t have all these loose ends tripping me up.
 I’ll know where my characters are emotionally, what they’ve been through, and why it mattered so much to them.
 And after I turn their world upside down at the mid-point, I’ll have a much better understanding of how they’ll react and what they need to do to get out of the mess they’re in.